savagerunderscorelex/Stop-Being-A-Weenie/logs.md

 Although I put on my task list that I will finish level 4 today, I'll put it off until tomorrow.
 It's pretty late already, so I think it'll be best to wake up early tomorrow and try to finish it.

 7:17 PM Adjusted the name of the original scene.
 That's it :)

+## 10/15

+4:10 AM So the path thing acts kind of weird: it makes the whole sprite rotate and I can't figure out how to stop it from doing that (when I try to add a path).
+The path is not independent from the node, so anything I do to adjust the path changes the orientation of the node as well.
+It's super annoying though

+5 AM Yeah I'm not using paths for this project anymore, it's not acting the way I want it to

+I'm going to use tweening instead

+5:26 I came back from school :3.
+I deleted the old platform horizontal scene, and changed the code to use tweening instead of a path2d node.
+It was wayyy too difficult to use a path2d node, so I'd rather use tweening instead.